-- The very first thing, do not make your revision notes simultaneously while you are studying that chapter for the first or second time.
+- Do not make your revision notes simultaneously while you are studying that chapter for the first or second time.
 This is where most people go wrong.
-Read the topic at least 4–5 times and appear in at least 2 of it’s test, so that you’ll know what’s actually important and what’s not.
+Read the topic at least 4–5 times and appear in at least 2 of its tests, so that you’ll know what’s actually important and what’s not.
 Because in the end, it’s not hard work but smart work that makes a difference!

 - Try concising your lesson in one or two pages.
 The lesser the volume, the more appealing they become.

-- For biology, write only those points in your notes which you find are forgetful.
+- For Biology, write only those points in your short notes which you find are forgetful.
 For instance, I always used to forget the stored food of various algae, so I just wrote that one point in my entire notes of Biological Classification.

 - Add all the miscellaneous points and lines of the NCERT to your revision notes.
 The examiner is a pro at confusing the hell out of you from that one line of NCERT you just surpassed as ‘yunhi’.